 Sharon (S.A.)
-Daynard has received positive reviews for her stories and has been a regular contributor to a New England crime anthology.
+Daynard has received positive reviews for her stories and has been a regular contributor to a New England crime anthologies.
 Her short story “Widow’s Peak” received a Derringer nomination for Best Flash of 2004 and has been used to help teach minimalist writing in college classes.
 She holds degrees in Environmental Sciences and Geology and often incorporates elements from them in her stories.

 She is a past President of the New England Chapter of Sisters in Crime, and is in her second year as co-chair of the New England Crime Bake conference.